 10 Ways to Make Your Child Feel Secure

-Do you verbally praise your children for the great things they do?
-There are many ways to discipline children.
-Positive discipline is just as important as punishing negative behavior.
 When we praise our children it builds their self-esteem and self-worth.
 When it’s warranted, always be sure to praise them loudly and proudly.
 Your verbal encouragement will provide the security they require to flourish.

 Your kids have a lot to say to you, and when they’re talking, make sure that you’re all ears.
-Even during those times of just nonsense, you can learn so much about who they are and who they’ll become.
+[Tweet This] Even during those times of just nonsense, you can learn so much about who they are and who they’ll become.
 Your kids need to feel secure talking to you about anything under the sun.
 That level of trust benefits everyone involved.

 6. Let The Good Times Roll